Concurrently Enrolled High School Students

 - Students participating in this program must apply for the College Opportunity Fund (COF) stipend.
 A student not registered for COF is responsible for payment of the COF stipend in addition to any additional outstanding tuition/fee charges.

 - Because Early Scholars/High School Scholars enroll in college-level course(s), participating students must meet the same course requirements as other college and university students.

 - Most courses taken satisfy university graduation requirements.
-Note that Activities (KINA), and advanced placement courses are not eligible under the Early Scholars/High School Scholars program.
+Note that Activities (KINA) and advanced placement courses may not be eligible under the Early Scholars/High School Scholars program.

 - Course credits will transfer only if a student earns a C or better in the course.

-- If students withdraw from a course after the add/drop date, they will receive a grade of W or F on their CMU transcript and will be responsible for all tuition and fees paid.
+- If students withdraw from a course after the add/drop date, they will receive a grade of W or F on their CMU transcript.
 See official university academic calendar for specific dates.

-- Students participating in this program are not eligible for the following: university activities or sports, and/or federal- or state-funded financial aid, including institutional scholarships funded with general fund dollars.
+- Students participating in this program are not eligible for the following: university sports, and/or federal- or state-funded financial aid, including institutional scholarships funded with general fund dollars.

 - Registration in the Early Scholars/High School Scholars/Technical Scholars programs does not admit the student into a degree program.